lammertb/libhttp/docs/Embedding.md

 some threads: a master thread, that accepts new connections, and several worker threads, that process accepted connections.
 The number of worker threads is configurable via `num_threads` configuration option.
-That number puts a limit on number of simultaneous requests that can be handled by CivetWeb.
+That number puts a limit on number of simultaneous requests that can be handled by LibHTTP.
-If you embed CivetWeb into a program that uses SSL outside CivetWeb as well, you may need to initialize SSL before calling `mg_start()`, and set the pre- processor define SSL_ALREADY_INITIALIZED.
-This is not required if SSL is used only within CivetWeb.
+If you embed LibHTTP into a program that uses SSL outside LibHTTP as well, you may need to initialize SSL before calling `mg_start()`, and set the pre- processor define SSL_ALREADY_INITIALIZED.
+This is not required if SSL is used only within LibHTTP.

 When master thread accepts new a connection, a new accepted socket (described by `struct socket`) it placed into the accepted sockets queue,